-- Work to improve county government service and performance by focusing audit work on areas of high risk and high impact.
+- Enhance county government service and performance through assurance services focused on areas of high risk.

-- Deter and address fraud and theft of county resources through an employee fraud, waste, and abuse hotline (EthicsPoint).
+- Promote accountability and deter misuse of county resources through investigative services and management of the county fraud, waste and abuse hotline (EthicsPoint).

 - Procurement Cards: Training, Technology, Monitoring and Rebates (Report #2016-4)